fusedreality/remote-jobs/company-profiles/mtc.md

 ## Region

-We primarily accept applications from the UK and European countries, as we work best with an overlap of ~5hrs with offices in Scotland.
+We primarily accept applications from the UK and European countries, but accept worldwide.
+We feel we work best with an overlap of ~5hrs with offices in Scotland.

 ## Company technologies

 For backend we mainly adopt Linux, Apache, MySQL & PHP - utilizing the Laravel framework for more recent projects.
 We also have built our own custom CMS, eCommerce platform and other tools that we utilise daily.

+We often adopt open-source CMSs as required namely Wordpress, Drupal, and Magento 2.

 Front-end uses LESS/jQuery/VueJS.